Hellowor/GCTT/translated/tech/20170221 Interfaces in Go(part II).md

     }
 }
 ```
-This one prints T1 or T2 and good since the dynamic type of v at the moment when guard is evaluated is T2.
+This one prints T1 or T2 and good since the dynamic type of v at the moment when guard i3s evaluated is T2.
+这个打印 T1 or T2，
 ### default case
 This case is similar to good old switch statement.
 It’s used when no matches have been found (source c0de):
 ```go